GiulioRossetti/cdlib/docs/reference/cd_algorithms/node_clustering.rst

 .. note::
     The following lists are aligned to CD methods available in the *GitHub main branch* of `CDlib`_.
-    In particular, the following algorithms are not yet released in the packaged version of the library: coach, mcode, ipca, dpclus.
+    In particular, the following algorithms are not yet released in the packaged version of the library: coach, mcode, ipca, dpclus, graph_entropy.

 .. automodule:: cdlib.algorithms